jeklnd/jeklnd/README.md

+# tl;dr I can help your team develop websites, apps, emails, and more – take a look at my pinned projects!

-- 👋 Hi, I’m @jeklnd
+- 👋 Hi, I’m @jeklnd.
-- 🚀 Self-taught frontend web developer with proficiency in HTML, CSS, JavaScript, React, Node.js, Express and other relevant technologies
+- 🚀 Self-taught frontend web developer proficient in HTML, CSS, JavaScript, React, Node.js, Express and other relevant technologies.
 - 📚 Completed multiple online courses and personal projects to develop and enhance skills
 - 💻 Passionate about applying frontend development skills to real-world projects
 - 🤝 Excited to contribute as a part of a professional team in the field.